 Monday August 28

 By Monday morning the water was lapping at the front door.
 Sleep deprived we took shovels and trash bags and started to fill ‘sandbags’.
 We forgot about breakfast, forgot about everything other than: keep the water out.
 We laughed — nervously, but still — when we saw the first flat boat come through our streets.
 The people on it weren’t laughing.
 More boats came and went.
 Guys in a kayak came close up, balancing well above what used to be our rock garden, and we learned the water was about to rise much higher: they continued to release water from the nearby reservoirs to ease the pressure on the dam walls.
 And it hit us: we were wasting time trying to keep the water out.
 Our neighborhood was doomed.
 We needed to prepare to go.
-And so just before 3pm, with barely enough time to rush a couple of things upstairs, grab our overnight bag and backpack with laptops and hard drives, we climbed into the rescue boat that came for us, dog and all.
+And so just before 3pm, we grabbed an overnight bag and backpack with laptops, and climbed into the rescue boat that came for us, dog and all.

 Rescue: August 28